mpostol/TP/ExDataManagement/StructuralData/StructuralData/README.LINQQuery&methodsSyntax.md

 1. in both methods, the last statement is the same
 2. returned result is the same for both cases

-we can conclude that the expression in the second method plays a similar role as the `foreach` statement in the first method.

-The expression in the second method is called a LINQ.
+we can conclude that the expression in the [QuerySyntax][QuerySyntax] method plays a similar role as the `foreach` statement in the [ForeachExample][ForeachExample] method.
+The following expression in the [QuerySyntax][QuerySyntax] method is called a LINQ expression.

 ``` CSharp
       IEnumerable<string> _wordQuery = from word in _words